 Of all the coastal Louisiana fish species, flounder is at the top of my list.
-I recall lazy summer afternoons fishing with friends at my camp near Slidell, Louisiana.
+I recall many Memorial Days fishing with family and friends at my camp near Slidell, Louisiana.
 We’d troll the mud flats and jetties along the banks of the East Pearl River as it empties into Lake Borgne.
 We’d fish for hours, share stories and cans of beer, and not catch anything but an occasional hardhead.
 But when the tide started moving out of the sloughs, so did the fish; we’d reel in flounder after flounder.

 We fished them on live shrimp, and when they’re hungry, it’s not unheard of to catch a dozen or so in less than an hour.
 Mostly medium size, every now and then we’d hook a “doormat” 6-pounder.
 Back at the camp, our prep was simple: we would scale and fillet the fish, cut them into thin strips, roll them in breading, and fry them up golden brown and crispy.
 With an ice-cold beer and the setting sun across the river, the fishing camp life was good.
 I miss those days.

 Flounder is a delicate fish with sweet, white flaky flesh that is perfect for a variety of preparations.
-One of my favorite ways is a simple butter/olive oil sauté.
+One of my favorite ways is my Flounder Topped with Crabmeat Dressing which starts with a simple butter/olive oil sauté.
 It’s quick and easy, and when topped with fresh lump crabmeat dressing and drizzled with a saffron velouté (vuh-loo-TAY) sauce, I’m falling in love with flounder all over again.